FEValues

 shape_gradient_jump(iv::InterfaceValues, qp::Int, i::Int)

-Compute the jump of the gradient of shape function i at quadrature point qp across the interface.
+Compute the jump of the gradient of shape function i at quadrature point qp across the interface in the default normal direction.

 source